The Institute for Health Research and Policy is the home and incubator for multidisciplinary health research at the University of Illinois at Chicago.

 The institute was established in 1997 to stimulate and support high-quality campus research aimed at improving health practices and policies through a multidisciplinary perspective.

 The institute is UIC's largest research unit, and its mission is approved by the Illinois Board of Higher Education.
 Administered through the School of Public Health on behalf of deans of all UIC colleges, the institute brings together faculty researchers from more than 8 colleges and 30 departments to:

 - Address complex population health issues, including obesity, tobacco use, diabetes, cancer and an aging society;

 - Examine behavioral, policy and socioeconomic influences on health; and

 - Develop and test interventions to resolve health challenges.

-In FY2013, the institute was awarded more than $22 million, ranking it second among UIC campus departments in research productivity.
-For every dollar of support the institute received from the State of Illinois over the past five fiscal years, IHRP generated $32 in new research funding.
+In the 2015 fiscal year, the institute was awarded $17.9 million in external research funding, ranking it among the top UIC campus units for research productivity.
+For every dollar invested by the State of Illinois in the institute over the previous five fiscal years, IHRP generated an average of $30 in new research funding.

 Learn more about the institute's history.